BigDataIA-Spring2024-Sec1-Team1/Assignment4/README.md

 ### Prerequisites

 Before running the script, ensure you have the following installed:
+- Airflow
-- Python
+- Streamlit
-- Selenium
+- PyPDF/GROBID
-- Chrome WebDriver (or a driver for your preferred browser)
 - Pytest and Pydantic for testing and validation
+- FastAPI
+- Snowflake
+- AWS account

 You can install PyDantic using pip: